Matt Fariss: Legal troubles

 In January 2016, Fariss was charged with two incidents.
 These included a misdemeanor breach of peace and a hit and run accident in which property was damaged but no people were hurt.

 In April 2023, Fariss was charged with malicious wounding, failing to stop after an accident, and reckless driving after striking a woman with his SUV the previous month.
 Prior to striking the woman, Fariss had been angrily demanding that the woman get back into his vehicle after she left his vehicle on foot to get away from him.
 Fariss fled after a bystander who witnessed the scene shouted out.
 On March 5, 2024, Fariss was found not guilty on all three charges but was convicted of the lesser charge of improper driving and ordered to pay $500.

-Fariss was arrested on March 23, 2024 on felony charges for possession of methamphetamines and a firearm, and a misdemeanor charge of violating a protective order.
+Fariss was arrested on March 23, 2024, on felony charges for possession of methamphetamines and a firearm, and a misdemeanor charge of violating a protective order.
 Initially held without bail, he was released on bond on April 2 subject to drug testing.
 An October 1 bail review hearing revealed that Fariss had tested positive for drugs but the court gave him another chance.
-Fariss was arrested on October 25 following another positive drug test.
+Fariss was arrested again on October 25 following another positive drug test.
 Fariss was jailed and was sentenced to time served after pleading guilty on November 13.